Thermodynamics of Black Holes, far from Equilibrium

-\bfig -0.3cm -0.5cm \ig[width=1.7in,height=2in]{dhnew.pdf} { {\emph{A double Vaidya null fluid collapse.} The EH $\mathcal{E}$ forms and grows in the flat region of space-time.
+\bfig -0.3cm -0.5cm \ig[width=2.8in,height=1.7in]{dh_let_figure.pdf} { {\emph{A double Vaidya null fluid collapse.} The EH forms and grows in the flat region of space-time.
 The QLH (in green) lies entirely in the curved region.
 It starts out as a (space-like) DHS that grows in area in response to infalling matter, then settles down to a (null) IHS in the space-time region $M_1$, only to become a DHS because of the second infall and finally settles to an IHS in $M_2$, the only segment that coincides with the EH.
-Our thermodynamic considerations apply to all segments of the QLH.}} -0.5cm \efig

-Next, let us consider dynamical phases of BHs.
-An open portion $\DHS$ of a QLH is said to be a Dynamical Horizon Segment (DHS) if:\, (i) It is nowhere null; (ii) the expansion $\theta_{(\kub)}$ of the other null normal $\kub^a$ to MTSs is no where vanishing; and, (iii) a genericity condition holds: $\mathcal{E} \= |\sigma|^2 + R_{ab}k^a k^b$ does not vanish identically on any MTS, where $\sigma_{ab}$ is the shear of $k^a$ and $R_{ab}$ the space-time Ricci tensor.
-(This condition removes some highly symmetric, degenerate cases \cite{Senovilla:2003tw,Ashtekar:2025LivRev}.)
-As Fig. 1 illustrates, QLHs of dynamical BHs can have multiple segments: A DHS followed by an IHS, followed by a DHS, etc. DHSs occur when there is a flux of energy into the QLH \cite{Ashtekar:2003hk,Ashtekar:2025LivRev}.
-IHSs occur when there is no influx.
-If the cosmological constant is non-negative, MTSs of DHSs are generically 2-spheres \cite{Ashtekar:2003hk}.
-Therefore, for simplicity we will assume that the QLHs under consideration are topologically $S^2\times R$.
+As the right panel shows, the DHS defines a curve in the space $\N$ of non- equilibrium states that projects down to a curve in the space $\E$ of Kerr equilibrium states under the map $\Pi$.}} -0.5cm \efig

 \emph{\bf Overcoming Conceptual Obstacles}:\,\, BHs in general relativity turn out to be both simpler and more complicated than the familiar thermodynamical systems.
 In standard thermodynamics, a major obstacle in the passage to non-equilibrium situations is that one cannot unambiguously assign intensive parameters such as the temperature or pressure to non-equilibrium states.
 As we now show, this obstacle can be removed for dynamical BHs in general relativity.